jtcass01/jtcass01/README.md

 - Mission Directorate: Space Technology Mission Directorate

 #### ARCSTONE
 One of the most challenging tasks in remote sensing from space is achieving required instrument calibration accuracy on-orbit.
 The Moon is considered to be an excellent exoatmospheric calibration source.
 However, the current accuracy of the Moon as an absolute reference is limited to 5 – 10%, and this level of accuracy is inadequate to meet the challenging objective of Earth Science observations.
 ARCSTONE is a mission concept that provides a solution to this challenge.
 An orbiting spectrometer flying on a small satellite in low Earth orbit will provide lunar spectral reflectance with accuracy sufficient to establish an SI-traceable absolute lunar calibration standard for past, current, and future Earth weather and climate sensors.
+[Taken from [https://science.larc.nasa.gov/ARCSTONE/](https://science.larc.nasa.gov/ARCSTONE/)]
 - Role: Software Engineer, developed controller and simulator for cryocooler
 - Mission Directorate: Science Directorate